pmcgover/24dev-demo/README.md

 * Open a free github account: [Github Account Signup](https://help.github.com/articles/signing-up-for-a-new-github-account)
 * Fork the [24dev-demo repository](https://github.com/pmcgover/24dev-demo) then clone to your computer: [Fork A Repo](https://help.github.com/articles/fork-a-repo)
 * Rename the new repo as needed: e.g.  *mv 24dev-demo 24dev-\<yourUserName\>*
+* Add/remove/test applcations to your taste as needed.
 * Add your new changes: *git add -A*
 * Commit your changes: git commit -m 'Initial 24dev addition'
 * Push your changes to the remote repository: *git push origin*